-This floor of the keep is usually only accesibleto visitors by tour, bringing another dimention to the work - a glimpse behind the scenes, behind ripped and water damaged wallpaper; into Penrhyn's past.
+This floor of the keep is usually only accesible to visitors by tour, bringing another dimension to the work - a glimpse behind the scenes, behind ripped and water damaged wallpaper; into Penrhyn's past.

 Rhian Cahill, Visitor Experience Manager describes why Penrhyn Chose to be part of this project:

-"As well as this incredible piece of art we're really excited to have managed to comission a local writer to explore Penhryn's relationship with time and its community - delivering 12 stories in time, linked to Penrhyn's past, present and future."
+"As well as this incredible piece of art we're really excited to have managed to commission local writer Manon Steffan Ros, to explore Penhryn's relationship with time and its community - delivering 12 stories in time, linked to Penrhyn's past, present and future."